 Certain stimulant drugs, such as cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
-High doses... read more , amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.
-Amphetamines increase alertness, enhance physical performance, and produce... read more , methylenedioxymethamphetamine (MDMA or Ecstasy) Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is a drug similar to an amphetamine but has both stimulant and hallucinogenic effects.
-(See also Amphetamines and Overview of Substance-Related Disorders... read more , monoamine oxidase inhibitors Monoamine oxidase inhibitors (MAOIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
+High doses... read more , amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions but are also subject to abuse.
+Amphetamines increase alertness, enhance physical performance, and produce euphoria... read more , methylenedioxymethamphetamine (MDMA or Ecstasy) Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is similar to an amphetamine but has both stimulant and hallucinogenic effects.
+(See also Amphetamines and Overview of Substance-Related Disorders.)... read more , monoamine oxidase inhibitors Monoamine oxidase inhibitors (MAOIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (or MAOIs, a type of antidepressant), and phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are chemically similar drugs used for anesthesia but are sometimes used recreationally.
 Ketamine is available in powder and liquid form.
 The powder can be snorted... read more (angel dust)

 Overdoses of drugs that contain aspirin, because high doses of aspirin Aspirin Poisoning Aspirin and related drugs called salicylates, a common ingredient in many prescription and over-the-counter drugs, is safe in normal doses, but severe overdose can cause severe symptoms and... read more cause cells to produce excessive heat